Alexander-Orlovsky/image-processing/CONTRIBUTING.md

 # Contributing

-[Software Carpentry][swc-site] and [Data Carpentry][dc-site] are open source projects, and we welcome contributions of all kinds: new lessons, fixes to existing material, bug reports,
+[Software Carpentry][swc-site] and [Data Carpentry][dc-site] are open source projects, and we welcome contributions of all kinds:8888 new lessons, fixes to existing material, bug reports,